Lauren Green: Interview with Reza Aslan

 In 2011, Green asked whether Islam "makes believers more susceptible to radicalization."

-After a 2013 interview with Iranian-American scholar Reza Aslan (who was then promoting his new book, Zealot: The Life and Times of Jesus of Nazareth), she received considerable criticism for her questions.
-Green questioned why a Muslim would write about Jesus, saying, "You're a Muslim, so why did you write a book about the founder of Christianity?"
-Aslan defended his credentials several times throughout, and clearly stated that his interest was scholarly.
-Green continued to press him on the same matters, clearly not taking on board anything Aslan said.
+Ιn a 2013 interview with Iranian-American scholar Reza Aslan about his new book, Zealot: The Life and Times of Jesus of Nazareth, Green questioned the Muslim scholar for the reasons of his research on Jesus and Christianity, in general, asking "why a Muslim would write about Jesus."
+Aslan defended his credentials several times throughout, and stated that his motive and interest were explicitly scholarly since religion is indeed his field of research.
+Green continued to press him on the same matter, appearing not to accept Aslan's explanations.
+Aslan stated that "anyone who thinks this book is an attack on Christianity has not read it yet."

+Green received considerable criticism for her line of questioning.
 Erik Wemple of The Washington Post disparaged Green's questions as "dumb, loaded, and prejudicial," calling for the Fox News Channel to apologize to Aslan.
 Daniel Politi of Slate speculated that the interview was possibly "the single most cringe-worthy, embarrassing interview on Fox News [...] in recent memory."
-Matthew J. Franck criticized Aslan for his claim of a degree in the history of religions, as he teaches creative writing and holds a PhD in Sociology of Religion rather than a degree in history.
-In the interview, Aslan clearly stated that "anyone who thinks this book is an attack on Christianity has not read it yet."
+In a Guardian op-ed, Roy Greenslade posed the rhetorical question, if "even by Fox News's standards, is this its most embarrassing interview?"
+Meredith Blake, in the Los Angeles Times, wrote that, in the "cringe-inducing interview," Green seemed to object to Aslan’s background more than the actual contents of the book.

+Fox News' Dan Gainor defended Green, writing in an op-ed that in "the liberal media, one dare not ever question the motives of Muslims."

+Τhe book, buoyed by the viral interview, went on to become a New York Times best seller.

 Music

 In 2004, Green released an album called Classic Beauty consisting of classical piano music.

-Green also played keyboards for Mike Huckabee's band The Little Rockers on the Fox News program Huckabee.
+Green also played keyboards for Mike Huckabee's band called The Little Rockers on the Fox News program Huckabee.

 In January 2014 Green performed in the 90th birthday concert for Georg Ratzinger, the brother of Pope Emeritus Benedict XVI, who was also in attendance.
 She described this in an opinion piece written for Fox News as "the honor of a lifetime."